-He shuffled slowly on his way along the dusty track,
+He shuffled slowly on his way along the

 Corks a-bobbing on his hat, swag upon his back;